-Listed overleaf are the 10 conditions we cover for additional payment.
+Listed below are the 10 conditions we cover for additional payment.
 You will find detailed descriptions of these in Section 6 of this booklet.

-This additional payment amount is as indicated in the benefit table on page 5.
+This additional payment amount is €10,000.
 The additional payment on these illnesses is totally separate from your main Specified Illness Cover benefit.
 That means it does not affect the amount you could receive if you need to make a specified illness claim for one of the 36 conditions we cover on a full payment basis at a later date.